 - Thermal Foggers- dispense solvent-based products by creating a dense fog.
 This fog consists of tiny particles of deodorant solution that attaches to and neutralizes all odor causing particles.

-With these tools, IICRC training and experience SERVPRO of East Riverside is the team to find and dry out any-size water loss.
+With these tools, IICRC training and experience SERVPRO of East Riverside City is the team to find and dry out any-size water loss.
 Don’t panic, call SERVPRO.

-The Science of Drying
+Science Behind Drying

 The first reaction to any-size water loss is to grab a mop or as many towels as you can to mitigate the amount of water present.
 You may think that placing a fan in the affected area will also help get it dry.
-The professionals at SERVPRO of East Riverside are trained in the science of drying and follow the strict, industry approved standards that help lower the chances of any secondary damage, like mold.
+The professionals at SERVPRO of East Riverside City are trained in the science of drying and follow the strict, industry approved standards that help lower the chances of any secondary damage, like mold.
 When the expert water technicians enter your home after a water loss, we have two very important questions that we must answer before drying can begin.

 What is Wet?